babonet13/HostYourNode/HowTo/5_DeployContainers/readme.md

 Additional step to be done :
 -
-If the power shutdown and/or if the system crash , the machine will reboot ...
+If the power shutdown and/or if the system crash, the machine will reboot ...
 ... in this case it is necessary to automatically restart existing containers.

 This <A href="">additional step</A> will allow to do that !